 Step 3 – Appear in Court

 At the initial court date, both parties must appear and attempt to settle the case without going to trial.
 Failure to appear will result in a default judgment.
-If no settlement can be reached (or a default judgment occurs), the case goes to trial.
+If both parties appear and no settlement can be reached, the case goes to trial.
 At the eviction trial, the landlord and tenant will each be given the opportunity to present their case to a judge.
 The landlord must be sure to have all the appropriate notices and documents to provide proof that the eviction was sent to the tenant and evidence confirming a violation did occur.
-The tenant’s chance to throw the case would be to present evidence demonstrating the landlord’s inability to properly execute the steps of the eviction process.
+The tenant’s best chance to throw the case would be to present evidence demonstrating the landlord’s inability to properly execute the steps of the eviction process.

 Step 4 – Judgment

 If the judge grants the landlord possession of the property, the tenant will be asked to vacate the premises.
 Furthermore, any past rent, damages, or fees incurred before or during the eviction suit can be claimed by the landlord and the tenant must comply.
 The court will order a Writ of Restitution and deliver it to the sheriff, who is responsible for serving the tenant.
 (The writ becomes invalid if not served within 30 days of its issuance.)
 The writ demands that the tenant vacate the premises within forty-eight (48) hours or risk being removed by the sheriff’s department.